FRC6854/2019OffSeasonRobot/README.md

 <img src="images/robot.jpg" alt="Robot" width="50%"/>

 This robot program is for our 2019 Deep Space Competition Robot.
 It is a very basic and rudimentary bot that uses a simple KOP drivetrain and an arm using a single motor.
 In this code there are many references to PID Control and the use of the Singleton Pattern.
 Programmers should have a basic understanding of Java and some FRC programming experience to fully understand this project.
+This project uses the VIKING library for wrappers and LED Control.

 ## How it is organized